kaushikgopal/movies-usf-android/README.md

 All that's needed is writing the implementation of your ViewModel so `MyFeatureViewModelImpl: UsfViewModelImpl<E, R, VS, VE>` and adding the `@UsfViewModel` annotation.
 Your ViewModel boilerplate code will be auto-generated.

-Take a look at [MSMovieViewModelImpl](https://github.com/kaushikgopal/movies-usf-android/blob/master/app/src/main/java/co/kaush/msusf/movies/MSMovieViewModelImpl.kt) for details.
+Take a look at [MSMovieViewModelImpl](https://github.com/kaushikgopal/movies-usf-android/blob/master/app/src/main/java/co/kaush/msusf/movies/MSMovieViewModelImpl.kt) for the View Model logic and [MSMovieActivity](https://github.com/kaushikgopal/movies-usf-android/blob/master/app/src/main/java/co/kaush/msusf/movies/MSMovieActivity.kt) to see how the `viewModel` is invoked.

 # iOS app